nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management.md

 *   An SQL implementation (thus storing users and groups on the underlying RDBMS)
 *   An LDAP implementation
-*   A Nuxeo Platform repository implementation (Users and Groups are then "documents")
+*   A Nuxeo Platform repository implementation (Users and Groups are then "documents") (not production-ready).
 *   A custom implementation for calling remote webservice is also sometimes used.

 {{! /multiexcerpt}}